vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 So far we bave dispelled certain misconceptions that may arise from a consideration of Īśvara's omnipotence and the compassion which is natural to Him.
 We will now proceed to clear doubts 29.
 Viṣṇudharma:

-31. Mahabharata : Santi parva 12-36 30.
-Mahabharata: Santi parva 32.
-Mahabharata : Sabha parva 40-78
+31. Mahābhārata : Santi parva 12-36 30.
+Mahābhārata: Santi parva 32.
+Mahābhārata : Sabha parva 40-78

 294-19